JoshBroomberg/easy-jupyter/README.md

 ### 5C: Switching back to local

-- When you're doneRun `easy-jupyter use-local` to switch back to your machine.
+- When you're doneRun `easy-jupyter local-here` to switch back to your machine.

 ### 5D: Tearing-down AWS instances